 Vice Chancellor, UC San Diego Health Sciences

-Dr. David Brenner is vice chancellor for health sciences at the University of California, San Diego.
-In this role, he leads the School of Medicine, Skaggs School of Pharmacy and Pharmaceutical Sciences at University of California, San Diego, and UC San Diego Health.
+Dr. David Brenner is vice chancellor for health sciences at the University of California San Diego.
+In this role, he leads the School of Medicine, Skaggs School of Pharmacy and Pharmaceutical Sciences, Herbert Wertheim School of Public Health and Human Longevity Science, and UC San Diego Health.

 A distinguished physician-scientist and leader in the field of gastroenterological research, Dr. Brenner first joined UC San Diego Health in 1985 as a gastroenterology fellow, later joining the School of Medicine faculty, and serving as a physician at Veterans Affairs (VA) San Diego Healthcare System.
 He also served as a Pew Scholar in the Biomedical Sciences and a Clinical Investigator in the VA system.
 In 1993, Dr. Brenner became professor and chief of the Division of Digestive Diseases and Nutrition at the University of North Carolina at Chapel Hill, where he continued to earn accolades for his patient care and research.